 - If the parent has made a good faith effort to comply with the law, the Principal may file a complaint with the juvenile intake counselor alleging the student is habitually absent from school without a valid excuse.

 - Documentation demonstrating the parent was notified and the student accumulated at least ten (10) absences which cannot be justified pursuant to the attendance policy and regulation shall establish constitute a prima facie case evidence the student's parent is responsible for the absences.

-VIII.
+IX.
 Make-up Work

 - A key element in any effective attendance policy is the provision for make-up work during and/or following an absent period.
 Make-up work should be assigned when a student is absent, regardless of the reason for the absence.
 Make-up work may be specific material missed by the student or it may be of a reinforcement or enrichment nature.